-City: Disciplinary charges brought involving Tamir Rice
+Disciplinary charges against 2 officers in Tamir Rice case

-CLEVELAND (AP) — Cleveland officials say internal disciplinary charges have been brought against two white police officers involved in the killing of Tamir (tuh-MEER’) Rice, a 12-year-old black boy playing with a pellet gun outside a recreation center.
+CLEVELAND (AP) — Internal disciplinary charges have been brought against two white police officers involved in the killing of Tamir Rice, a 12-year-old black boy playing with a pellet gun outside a recreation center, city officials said.
+But a police union said the officer who fatally shot the boy “did nothing wrong that day.”

-Police Chief Calvin Williams says disciplinary charges recommended against Officers Timothy Loehmann (LOW’-mun) and Frank Garmback were sent to the city’s safety director.
-The director will determine what action might be taken regarding disciplinary charges city officials didn’t specify Friday.
+Disciplinary charges recommended against Officers Timothy Loehmann, who shot Tamir, and Frank Garmback, who was driving their cruiser, were sent to the city’s safety director, police Chief Calvin Williams said.
+The director will determine what action might be taken regarding the disciplinary charges, which city officials didn’t specify during a Friday evening news conference.
 Disciplinary hearings will be held.

-Loehmann shot Tamir in 2014 within seconds of a police cruiser driven by Garmback skidding to a stop.
-The killing was part of a national outcry about police treatment of minorities.
+The two officers went to the recreation center in November 2014 after a man drinking beer and waiting for a bus there called 911 to report a “guy” was pointing a gun at people.
+The caller told the 911 dispatcher the guy was probably a juvenile and the gun might be “fake,” information never relayed to the officers.

-Phone numbers for the officers can’t be found.
-But police have said Loehmann ordered Tamir three times to put up his hands and Tamir’s pellet gun looked real.
+Loehmann shot Tamir within seconds of the police cruiser skidding to a stop near the boy.
+The officers told investigators Loehmann had shouted three times at Tamir to raise his hands.

 Most Read Stories